robinrizvi/drag-drop-builder/README.md

 drag-drop-builder
 =================

-Drag and Drop builder application that lets you build and customize HTML content pages.
+Drag and Drop builder application that lets you build and customize HTML content pages using simple intuitive drag and drop interface.